NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

   --set prometheus.prometheusSpec.storageSpec.volumeClaimTemplate.spec.storageClassName=<FSX-BASIC-NAS>
 ```
 Where:
-* \<FSX-BASIC-NAS\> is the storage class you want to use.
-If you don't care about persistent storage, you can omit the
+* \<FSX-BASIC-NAS\> is the storage class you want to use to store the data collected from the FSxN file systems.
-last two lines from the above command.
+If you don't care about persistent storage, you can omit the last two lines from the above command.

 The above will create a 50Gib PVC for Prometheus to use.
 You can adjust the size as needed.